microsoft/PR-Metrics/docs/creating-releases.md

       Wait some time for harvesting to complete and try regenerating the license information at the Component Governance page.
 Repeat the process until all license information is available.
-1. Enter `npm run build:package` to update the contents of the `dist` folder.
-1. Commit all the changes to a new branch.
+1. Commit all the changes to your branch, updating the PR.
-1. Open a PR with the changes.
+1. Ensure all build stages continue to run successfully
 1. Commit the changes to the `main` branch.
 1. Wait for the [`main` branch build loop][mainbuild] to complete successfully.